First-Order Logical Duality: Duality

 \subsection{Representation Theorem for Decidable Coherent Categories}

-Since one can pass back and forth between coherent theories and categories by taking the theories of categories and the syntactic categories of theories, Proposition \ref{Proposition: Stone representation for coherent theories} translates to a representation result for decidable coherent categories, in terms of groupoids of $\Sets_{\kappa}$-valued coherent functors and invertible natural transformations between them.
-We spell this representation out, including a more direct characterization of the topology on the set of $\Sets_\kappa$-valued coherent functors (Definition \ref{Definition: DC, Coherent topology}).
+Since one can pass back and forth between coherent theories and categories by taking the theories of categories and the syntactic categories of theories, Theorem \ref{Theorem: Representation theorem} translates to a representation result for decidable coherent categories.
+For this and the following sections, we fix a choice of set from which to construct models as follows.
+Chose a regular cardinal $\kappa$ and let $\mathds{S}$ be the set of all hereditarily smaller than $\kappa$ sets.
+Let $\Sets_\kappa$ be the small, decidable coherent category of sets with elements from $\mathds{S}$.
+Thus, in the notation of e.g.\ \cite{kunen:80}, $\mathds{S}=H(\kappa)$ and $\Sets_\kappa$ is the full subcategory of \Sets\ the objects of which are subsets of $H(\kappa)$.
+We refer to such sets as $\kappa$-\emph{small} (although unless $\kappa$ is countable, such sets need not themselves have cardinality $\leq \kappa$).
+We translate Theorem \ref{Theorem: Representation theorem} to the setting of decidable coherent categories and groupoids of $\Sets_{\kappa}$-valued coherent functors and invertible natural transformations between them, and use this form of the theorem in the construction of a duality theorem for decidable coherent categories.

-Let \cat{D} be a (small) decidable coherent category, that is, a category with finite limits, images, stable covers, finite unions of subobjects, and complemented diagonals (\cite[A1.4]{elephant1}).
-For a (regular) cardinal $\kappa$, we say that \cat{D} \emph{has a saturated set of $\kappa$-small models} if the coherent functors from \cat{D} to the category of (hereditarily) $\kappa$-small sets,
+Let \cat{D} be a (small) decidable coherent category, that is, a category with finite limits, images, stable covers, stable finite unions of subobjects, and complemented diagonals (\cite[A1.4]{elephant1}).
+We say that \cat{D} \emph{has enough $\kappa$-small models} if the coherent functors from \cat{D} to $\Sets_{\kappa}$,